Why More Travelers Are Seeking “No-Itinerary” Vacations

 Nature Heals in Ways Words Can’t

 Nature has a unique ability to soothe the soul.
-The gentle rustle of leaves and waves lapping against the shore create an unspoken dialogue that words often …
+The gentle rustle of leaves and waves lapping against the shore create an unspoken dialogue that words often fail …

 Rookie Mistakes That Can Ruin Your Road Trip, According to Experts